livechat/chat.io-docs/site/content/agent-api/v0.2/_index.md

 ---
 title: "Agent API"
-desc: "Embed a mobile chat window in an Android application."
+desc: "Join the messaging protocol as an agent. "
 color: "#ee5201"
+weight: 20
 ---